Measuring Performance on the Five Elements Standards

 - In the assessment meeting, quickly write up your scores on a white board or flip chart.
 Discuss any significant differences among the scores and decide on the final score you will enter into the online Self-Assessment.
 The discussion you have is valuable as it will help you understand different perspectives within your organization and increase the accuracy of your scores.

 After your meeting, enter the agreed upon scores into the online Self-Assessment.
-You will receive an e-mail with links to top-level recommendations and, as an attachment, a report showing your scores for each standard, element, and overall.
+You will receive a report showing your scores for each standard, element, and overall.
 This results will also be displayed on bar chart that gives you a quick look at your organization's performance.
 Knowing where you stand points the way toward making your organization more effective and resilient.
+You will receive an e-mail that links to top-level recommendations and resources to help you take action to improve your scores.
+Follow this roadmap, focusing on at least three areas you want to improve and your scores will improve the next time you take the self-assessment.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.